-Reflection period is the temporary barring of a student from classes.
-A student will remain in the office under adult supervision.
-The student will be allowed to complete any work from that day.
+Reflection period is the temporary barring of a student from classes, break and/or lunch.
+A student will remain in the Counseling Office under adult supervision.
+The student will be expected to complete any work from that day, which will be sent to them by teachers.
 The student will not be allowed to participate in any after school activities or sports.

-out-of-school reflection period
+Out-of-school Reflection Period